 This bathroom from Coco Cozy uses shiplap together with other more traditionally bathroom-y materials: marble and cement tile.

 White-painted shiplap makes for a dreamy bedroom space in this image from Love Grows Wild.

 And shiplap isn't just for interiors, either!
-This modern farmhouse from Black Band Design uses shiplap on the exterior, for a look that's equal parts rustic and modern.
+This modern farmhouse from Black Band Design uses shiplap on the exterior, for a siding that's equal parts rustic and modern.

 You can buy rabbeted shiplap from a lumberyard or even big box hardware stores these days.
 If you plan on painting your walls white anyway, save yourself some time by buying it pre-primed.